Universal Interactive: Universal Interactive Studios (1994–1999)

-The company was founded on January 4, 1994, in tandem with the 1994 Winter Consumer Electronics Show.
-Leading key personnel for the foundation were Skip Paul and Robert Biniaz.
+Universal Interactive Studios was founded on January 4, 1994 as a subsidiary of MCA, with Charles "Skip" Paul serving as executive vice president and head of the new division, and Robert Biniaz appointed as chief operating officer.
 On February 10, MCA acquired a minority stake in Interplay Productions, which would publish Disruptor outside of North America, and later enter into a distribution deal with successor Vivendi Universal Games.

 The company's first titles in mid-1994 were Jurassic Park Interactive, developed by Studio 3DO and initially announced in 1993; and Way of the Warrior, developed by Naughty Dog.

 Universal contracted with Naughty Dog and Insomniac Games to develop games utilizing the facilities at Universal City, under vice president Mark Cerny.
 They respectively released Crash Bandicoot in 1996 and Spyro the Dragon in 1998, under publishing arrangements with Sony Computer Entertainment.

 Starting in 1995, with the purchase of MCA by Canadian beverage company Seagram, Universal Studios was reorganized.
 By 1998, the Interactive Studios division was brought under the Universal Studios New Media Group, led by Paul Rioux.
 That year, Cerny resigned to launch Cerny Games, which continued to consult directly with Insomniac and Naughty Dog.

 An in-house development unit, Universal Studios Digital Arts, was created to develop Xena: Warrior Princess.

 By the end of 1999, UIS transitioned solely from the PlayStation to include PC and Dreamcast development as well, as well as planned support for next-generation systems.

 In July 2000, UIS announced one of their first PlayStation 2 projects, a tie-in to the then-upcoming The Mummy Returns, which would release near the time of the movie.